 The First National Bank Of Frankfort

-The First National Bank Of Frankfort in New York printed $229,240 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1886 and stopped printing money in 1922, which equals a 37 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Frankfort issued 7 different types and denominations of national currency.
+The First National Bank Of Frankfort in Indiana printed $4,086,430 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1871 and stopped printing money in 1931, which equals a 61 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Frankfort issued 18 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Frankfort was located in Herkimer County.
-It was assigned charter number 3582.
+For the record, The First National Bank Of Frankfort was located in Clinton County.
+It was assigned charter number 1854.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com